 Is There A Dress Code?

 Any appropriate workout apparel is acceptable at the YMCA.
-Men must wear shirts at all times unless you’re in the sauna or pool.
+Men must wear shirts at all times unless you’re in the sauna after a workout or pool.

 For females, you can most likely get away with just wearing crop tops or sports bras as long as you’re not revealing too much skin.
 I saw another woman wearing just a sports bra while I was there and no one said anything to her.